MateoLa/avatares/README.md

 <%= render partial: 'avatars/form', object: @user, as: :avatarable %>
 ```

-The form is implemented in a JS PopUp so the `avataresEdit` and `avataresAvatar` IDs cannot be modified and must be used.<br />
+The form is implemented in a hidden JS PopUp so the `avataresEdit` and `avataresAvatar` IDs cannot be modified and must be present.

 To remove your image and return to the default avatar: